eora-ai/torchok/docs/source/contribute.rst

 #################

 Before you get started contributing, you should prepare your environment.
-It's pretty easy to do since TorchOk uses `Poetry <poetry>`_ - a modern Python packaging and dependency management system.
+It's pretty easy to do since TorchOk uses `Poetry`_ - a modern Python packaging and dependency management system.
 Install it via `official instructions <https://python-poetry.org/docs/#installation>`_.

 Then you need to install dependencies of TorchOk.
 Install the latest dependencies that developers used to contribute